Skip to main content

 Note that sets of objects may begin to repeat after a certain number of iterations.
 In this case, we say that a cycle is formed.
 There are three policies for working with cycles:

 1. CYCLES YES - cycles are allowed.
-In this case, when a cycle is detected, the value of the property will be equal to the maximum allowed value for the value class of this property.
-This policy is not supported when the initial value and step are of class BOOLEAN.
+In this case, when a cycle is detected, the value of the property will be equal to the maximum allowed value for the value class of this property; for BOOLEAN-valued recursion there is no such maximum, and the cycle marker has no effect on the result.

 2. CYCLES NO (default) - cycles are not allowed.
 It works similarly to the previous policy, but an additional constraint is created that the value of the obtained property should not be equal to the maximum value (which just means that a cycle has formed for this set of objects).